 - research on community field trip opportunities and local artists who could be involved in delivering a classroom session

 - final 4-5 hour curriculum outline to be shared with other students in the course

 Teachers should plan to commit 15 hours per week for the 4 week course.
 Those 4 weeks will actually be spread out over 8 weeks to allow teachers to plan time away from their computer during the summer and participate at their own pace.
 Dates will be June – Aug , 2017.
 Much of the course content can be completed on a very flexible schedule, but the artist interview dates must be set times with a single date and time for each artist.

 Teachers will receive a certificate of course completion for CEU credit as well as a documented badge on Credly.
 Course registration fee: $75.
 Teachers must be prepared to purchase two books for the course, rent 3 or 4 videos to be streamed online and have access to a computer with a video cam (embedded or peripheral).

 This course relies entirely on technology for its content and for interaction with fellow students and the instructor.
 Teachers are advised to have an up-to-date computer system and access to reliable internet service.
 Teachers should avoid trying to access the course through school system networks as K-12 filters may block some content and functionality.
 Teachers will receive guidance on accessing the Haiku online learning system and Google Hangout platforms, but a basic comfort level with learning new technology is suggested.
 The Haiku system has wonderful help desk staff.
 The instructor is not an IT or computer specialist, but will assist in any way that is feasible.

-NEW!
 Teachers may opt to purchase 3 independent study graduate credits through The Ohio State University’s College of Education.
 Please contact Shelly (email@example.com) for more information.